 Network Studies explore the invisible communication infrastructure that permeates urban spaces through sound, graphs and distorted visuals.

-In it, physical walks, virtual fly-overs and network and State forces collide, showing patterns of wireless data covertly collected while walking in locations where network infrastructure and structures of power intersect.
+In each study, physical walks, virtual fly-overs, and network and state forces collide.
+The resulting videos show patterns in wireless data covertly collected while walking in locations where network infrastructure and structures of power intersect.

 Using custom software running on a laptop, data is collected as a locality is explored.
 The transcript of network activity is later converted into a sonic signal that varies according to the nature and intensity of the data, and visualised as a textual overview, a taxonomy or an aggregate of captured data packets.

-The walk undertaken is replicated through online maps, obtaining an approximated visualisation of the region explored.
+The walk undertaken is replicated through online geospatial imagery (maps, 3d models, street view), obtaining an approximated visualisation of the region explored.
 This virtual fly-over is visually warped by the same data, bringing the networked record of space together with the spatial record of the network.

 The area northeast of Canary Wharf is inhabited by large, anonymous buildings, their imposing grey exteriors surrounded by multiple layers of metal fencing and countless security cameras.
 This especially militarised part of London houses the city’s most important node of the internet: LINX, the London Internet Exchange.
 In these buildings, over 500 UK network operators and providers connect and exchange traffic.
 Network Study I follows the path of the underground cables as they connect London, and the UK, to the global Internet.